Arkansas Gov. Asa Hutchinson asks for federal disaster declaration due to heat, drought - NewsBreak

 He also explained that U.S. Drought Monitor showed that the entire state was in some level of distress, ranging from the Abnormally Dry rang to a Moderate Drought range to even a parts of three northern counties being in the Severe Drought range.

-As of July 19, Arkansas has 64 counties with a burn ban.
+As of July 19, Arkansas ha s 64 counties with a burn ban .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.